xi4210-asoni/java-web-server/README.md

 - Directly running on the terminal
 `./mvnw spring-boot:run`

-- Creating the .jar file
+- Building the java app to generate .jar file
 `./mvnw clean package`

 - Running app using .jar file